$\mathbb{P}^n$-functors: Introduction

 On the structure of the paper.
 In \S\ref{section-preliminaries} we give preliminaries on DG- and $\Ainfty$-categories, enhancements, repeated and cyclic extensions, truncated twisted tensor algebras, and Fourier-Mukai kernels.
 In \S\ref{section-ptwists} we give the formalism of $\mathbb{P}$-twist data for arbitrary enhanced functors.
 In \S\ref{section-Pn-functors} we give our new definition of a $\mathbb{P}^n$-functor and prove its $\mathbb{P}$-twist to be an autoequivalence.
 In \S\ref{section-strong-monad-condition} we first, in the split case, compare our definition of a $\mathbb{P}^n$-functor with the definition of a split $\mathbb{P}^n$-functor in \cite{Addington-NewDerivedSymmetriesOfSomeHyperkaehlerVarieties}.
 With that insight in mind, we go back to the fully general situation, write down a non-split analogue of Addington's definition and prove it to imply ours.
 In \S\ref{section-examples-of-split-Pn-functors} we give a brief survey of all the examples of split $\mathbb{P}^n$-functors which appeared in literature to date.
 Then in \S\ref{section-examples-of-non-split-Pn-functors} we give four brand new examples of non-split $\mathbb{P}^n$-functors using our new theory.

 \em Acknowledgements: \rm We would like to thank Nicolas Addington, Alexei Bondal, Will Donovan, Alexander Efimov, Andreas Hochenegger, Gabriel Kerr, Andreas Krug, Alexander Kuznetsov, Zongzhu Lin, and Richard Thomas for useful discussions in the course of writing this paper.
+We would like to thank Richard Thomas for help with the introduction.
 We would also like to thank Ciaran Meachan for bringing Johnstone's Lemma to our attention.
 The first author would like to thank Kansas State University for providing a stimulating research environment while working on this paper.
 The second author would like to offer similar thanks to Cardiff University.
 Both authors would like to thank Banff International Research Station in Canada for enabling them to work together in person, and Castello Montegufoni in Tuscany for doing the same as well as providing some perfect scenery.